-All children ages 6 through 17 who live with a parent(s) who is placed in a W-2 Trial Job, Community Service Job, or W-2 Transition position are required to be enrolled in school, unless exempt.
+All children ages 6 through 17 who live with a parent(s) who is placed in a Community Service Job or W-2 Transition position are required to be enrolled in school, unless exempt.
 They are also required to participate in Learnfare case management if they are not enrolled, dropouts, former dropouts, habitual truants, or minor parents.
 Case management participation means:

 - Enrolling in case management.